 4. Adoption can be expensive.
 As we’ve mentioned before, adoption is not cheap by any means.
 We have to have background checks and a home study to prove to the state and expectant parents that we will provide a stable, safe, and loving environment for children.
 Adoptive parents have to pay lawyers to ensure everything is legitimate in the eyes of the law.
 Out-of-state?
 More lawyers, more laws, more money.
 Enlist the help of an agency?
 More money.
 And that’s just to start.
 The cost can be great, but it does vary.
 While there are many great resources to help with expenses, they will not completely eliminate the costs.

 5. Adoption won’t make us get pregnant.
 Promise.
 Adoption doesn’t have anything to do with people becoming pregnant.
 Do some people happen to get pregnant after they pursue adoption.
 Sure!
 It’s a common myth that birth after adoption happens “all the time.”
 Adoption simply won’t cure our infertility, and we wouldn’t want it to.
 We’ve been through the rigamarole with fertility treatments, and biological children don’t seem to be in the cards for us.
 In our case, we phrase it like this: Pregnancy is not impossible but improbable.
 We were disappointed, but we took time to grieve.
 It’s not an outright lose, but it does take time to mourn.
 We’ve always said adoption was part of the plan; we just didn’t know it would be THE plan.

 Adoption isn’t for the faint of heart.
 It isn’t the easy way out for anyone involved.
-In some ways we’re lucky to have nothing to compare it to you.
+In some ways, we’re lucky to have nothing to compare to.
 We want to be parents.
 Adoption is our path.